 • Tax exemption benefit under Section 80D for the premium paid.

-• The plan can also be used to pay off minor hospitalisation bills, instead of making a claim from a health insurance plan, thus keeping the health insurance No Claims Bonus feature intact.
+• The plan can also be used to pay off minor hospitalisation bills, instead of making a claim from a health insurance policy, thus keeping the health insurance No Claims Bonus feature intact.

 • Some plans may double the daily cash allowance if the policyholder has been admitted to the ICU.
 However, this condition may differ from insurer to insurer.

 What to consider when buying a hospital cash plan?